RustForWeb/dom/packages/dom-accessibility-api/README.md

 Computes the accessible name or description of a given DOM Element.

-## Rust For Web
+## Rust for Web

-The Rust Accessibility API project is part of [Rust For Web](https://github.com/RustForWeb).
+The Rust Accessibility API project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.